qxxxb/vim-searchhi/README.md

 vmap gz# <Plug>(asterisk-gz#)<Plug>(searchhi-update-stay-backward)
 ```

-If you use the "keep cursor position" feature (i.e.
+If you use the "keep cursor position" feature of [vim-asterisk] (i.e.
 `let g:asterisk#keeppos = 1`), then also do this:

 ```vim